paperswithcode/model-index/examples/README.md

 The `model-index.yml` is the main file tying together all the metadata.
 We recommend putting it in the root of your repository.

-This file can contain the metadata, or link to other files containing the metadata.
-You can have metadata either in markdown or yaml/json files.
+Inside the `model-index.yml` you can link metadata from other files: markdown and yaml/json file.

 ## Option 1: Markdown files

 You can see the full example in [option1-markdown](option1-markdown) directory.

-To use `model-index` like this, create a markdown file with the model description / usage instructions and add `model-index` metadata *inside a comment in the markdown file*.
-Putting in the comment means the file will still be human readable in GitHub, but will also contain all the metadata needed by model-index.
+To store your metadata in markdown, add the model-index metadata **in a comment in the markdown file**.
+Using a comment ensures that the file is still human readable in GitHub, but also contains all the metadata needed by model-index.

 You can see an example of usage inside markdown here: [docs/alexnet.md](https://raw.githubusercontent.com/paperswithcode/model-index/main/examples/option1-markdown/docs/alexnet.md) and [docs/resnet.md](https://raw.githubusercontent.com/paperswithcode/model-index/main/examples/option1-markdown/docs/resnet.md).